Capacity Bounds for Communication Systems with Quantization and Spectral Constraints: Achievable Spectral Energy and Rate

 \subsection{Large System Limit}

 To make the analysis tractable, we consider a certain large system limit of random instances of the system indexed by the dimension $N$ with $N \rightarrow \infty$.
-For each $N$, instead of considering the deterministic FFT matrix $\Vbf$, we suppose that $\Vbf=\Vbf(N)$ is a random unitary matrix $\Vbf$ that is uniformly distributed on the $N \times N$ unitary matrices (i.e.\ Haar distributed).
-The sub-band selection vectors $\abf=\abf(N)$ vectors are assumed to be a deterministic sequence satisfying, \beq \lim_{N \rightarrow \infty} \frac{1}{N} |\{ a_k(N) = m \}| = \delta_m. \eeq The condition \eqref{eq:delm_limit} imposes that asymptotically a fraction $\delta_m$ of the components are in sub-band $M$.
+For each $N$, instead of considering the deterministic FFT matrix $\Vbf$, we suppose that $\Vbf=\Vbf(N)$ is a random unitary matrix that is uniformly distributed on the $N \times N$ unitary matrices i.e., Haar distributed.
+The sub-band selection vectors $\abf=\abf(N)$ are assumed to be a deterministic sequence satisfying, \beq \lim_{N \rightarrow \infty} \frac{1}{N} |\{ a_k(N) = m \}| = \delta_m. \eeq The condition \eqref{eq:delm_limit} imposes that asymptotically a fraction $\delta_m$ of the components are in sub-band $m$.

 For the DAC function, $\Qbf_{\rm tx}(\ubf)$, we require that it is Lipschitz continuous and \emph{componentwise separable} (or, equivalently memoryless operation) meaning that \beq \xbf = \Qbf_{\rm tx}(\ubf) \Longleftrightarrow x_n = Q_{\rm tx}(u_n), \eeq for some scalar-input, scalar-output function $Q_{\rm tx}(\cdot)$.
 The componentwise function $Q_{\rm tx}(\cdot)$ does not change with $N$.
 Similarly, we assume that the channel $\Fbf(\cdot)$ and receiver ADC function act componentwise with Lipschitz functions $F(\cdot)$ and $Q_{\rm rx}(\cdot)$.
-This corresponds to a memoryless channel. \iftoggle{conference}{}{Typical quantizers are not Lipschitz continuous, but we assume they can be approximated arbitrarily closely by a Lipschitz function.
-We will validate in simulations that the predictions hold true even for standard discontinuous quantizers.}
+This corresponds to a memoryless channel.
+Typical quantizers are not Lipschitz continuous, but they can be approximated arbitrarily closely by a Lipschitz function.
+We will validate through simulations in Sec. \ref{sec:num_res} that our predictions hold true even for standard discontinuous quantizers.